Open-EO/openeo-r-backend/README.md

 The package contains a set of example data in `inst/extdata`, so it might take some more time to install as usual.
 The data can be found in the packages install directory under `/extdata`

 ## Getting Started
-After loading the package an object called _openeo.server_ exists, which can be configured.
+After loading the package an object call `createServerInstance()` to create the _openeo.server_ object.
+The variable and object is important and should not be renamed or removed in any case, because otherwise the server won't work.
+The object itself, however, can be configured further.
 With the parameters `data.path` and `workspaces.path` you configure where to look for the example data sets provided by this package and where to store newly created users, their data and jobs.

-As a default value for the data the server will set the directory of the package installation.
+As with versions > 0.2.0 the data was removed from the GitHub repository and was stored externally.
+When loading the demo data the data will be downloaded, so please make sure to have an internet connection and be aware about eventual internet costs.
+You can specify where the data shall be stored with `openeo.server$data.path`.
+As a default it will store the data in the subfolder `data` in `openeo.server$workspaces.path`.

 Note: please remove the '/' suffix from your directory paths.
 If the `workspaces.path` is not set explicitly, then it will assume to look and/or store the created data in the current working directory `getwd()`.

 You then need to load the demo data and processes for the server or you need to develop and register your own Processes and Products.
 If you haven't already, then `loadDemo()` will download the sample data for you and store it under `/data` in the `workspace.path`
 Also if you are starting the server for the first time, then you might create a user first.

 ```
 library(openEO.R.Backend)
+createServerInstance()

 openeo.server$workspaces.path = "somewhere/on/computer"

 openeo.server$initEnvironmentDefault()